SusCasasola/SusCasasola/README.md

 - [Cómo añadir fallbacks a las nuevas propiedades de CSS](https://www.sussie.dev/es/blog/como-anadir-fallbacks-a-las-nuevas-propiedades-de-css)
 - [¿Cómo me fue probando Contentful?](https://www.sussie.dev/es/blog/probando-contentful)

-I also have a community of **women engineers** where we join virtually every Thursday nights to talk about different topics.
-We have learned from our experiences and have managed to get to know each other.
+I also have a community of **women engineers**.
+We meet virtually every Thursday nights to talk about different topics.
+We have learned from our experiences and we have managed to get to know each other.
 You can join [here](https://cafeconingenieras.com/) if you want.

 ## 🤓 What I work with
 - Javascript